-All of the Company's definite-lived (amortizable) intangible assets such as distribution networks and internally-developed computer software are carried at net book value, and are amortized on a straight-line basis over the assets' estimated useful lives.
-The amortization periods approximate the period over which the Company expects to generate future net cash inflows from the use of each of the assets.
-All of these assets are subject to impairment testing in accordance with authoritative guidance for the impairment or disposal of long-lived assets when events or conditions indicate that the carrying value of an asset may not be fully recoverable from future cash flows.
-See Note 6 for further information.
+The Company's definite-lived intangibles consist primarily of acquired distribution networks.
+These assets are deemed to have defined useful lives and are amortized on a straight-line basis over the assets' estimated useful lives.
+The amortization period of twenty years approximates the time over which the Company expects to generate future net cash inflows from the use of these assets.
+In accordance with IFRS, these assets are subject to impairment testing when events or conditions indicate that the carrying value of an asset may not be fully recoverable from future cash flows.
+If the carrying value of a definite-lived intangible asset is in excess of its fair value, the asset must be written down to its fair value through the recognition of an impairment charge to earnings.
+The Company tests definite-lived intangible assets whenever events or circumstances indicate that carrying values may not be recoverable.